hellochar/twoguns/README.md

 - <s>Auto-refreshing of page when coffee files change</s>
 - <s>Generic task for development: start server, compile, watch</s>
     - (this is the default task)
+- Reload on requireConfig change
+- reload when app.js changes

 Contact: hellocharlien@hotmail.com